kriller1612/datbot/README.md

 # DatBot
-*Not the bot we deserve - but the bot we need*
+*Not the bot we need - but the bot we deserve*

 This thing requires node.js to run (It's JavaScript)